CSLewin/APBW/mess/Weapons and Armor.md

 - Bludgeoning: Ignores an amount of target's damage reduction equal to the wielder's Might score.
 	- Critical Effect: The target is battered away from the attacker in a straight line with a distance equal to 5 feet times the attacker's Might or Grace score (attacker's choice).
 - Piercing: Add the wielder's Might or Grace score to the attack roll twice, rather than once.
 	- Critical Effect: The target suffers a debilitating wound that inflicts the attacker's level in damage at the end of every round until any healing is applied or the target dies.
 This ongoing damage ignores the target's damage reduction.
-Multiple instances of ongoing damage from piercing critical hits may simultaneously exist on a target and must be individually addressed.
+Multiple separate instances of ongoing damage from piercing critical hits must be individually addressed.
 - Slashing: Add the wielder's Might or Grace score to the damage value twice, rather than once.
 	- Critical Effect: The target's armor immediately suffers two strikes in addition to any strikes normally inflicted.